mmistakes/minimal-mistakes/doodledatcard/_posts/2020-04-23-nyt-climate-change.md

 ---
-title: Reporting about climate change in the media, one case from The New York Times
-tags:
+title: How much has the media reported about climate change?
+#tags:
-  - climate_change
+#  - climate_change
-  - data_card
+#  - data_card
-  - data
+#  - data
-  - card
+#  - card
-  - time_series
+#  - time_series
+categories: doodledatcard
-excerpt: Counting the number of stories the New York Times has historically written on climate change in order to assess how much has the topic been addressed historically.
+excerpt: Looking at the volume of stories about climate change in the media to assess how this area has been discussed historically, a case from the New York Times.
 ---

 This post accompanies this data card I've been doing for a series about climate change: